London's Borough Market reopens after terror attack

-London (CNN)Traders, tourists and locals will link arms and observe a moment of silence at London's Borough Market on Wednesday morning before ringing the opening bell for the first time since the terror attack there 11 days ago.
+London (CNN)Traders, police, tourists and locals gathered for a moment of silence at London's Borough Market on Wednesday morning before ringing the opening bell for the first time since the terror attack there 11 days ago.

-The normally bustling marketplace, packed with stalls peddling everything from artisan breads to aromatic curries and British charcuterie, has been boarded up since a vehicle and knife attack on June 3 left eight people dead.
+The normally bustling marketplace, packed with stalls peddling everything from artisan breads to aromatic curries and British charcuterie, had been boarded up since a vehicle and knife attack on June 3 left eight people dead.

-Just days earlier, bullet holes were still visible in the shutters of some stall where police fired on three knife-wielding assailants as they stormed nearby restaurants and pubs.
-The men, who have since been identified by police, were shot dead just under Borough Market's iconic Stoney Street entrance.

-Many walking to work through the area on Wednesday would have passed by a blue and white 'Take Courage' sign -- a relic of the Courage & Co. brewery, which feels more poignant in the wake of the attack.
+Donald Hyslop, chair of the Trustees of Borough Market, said the reopening marked the start of the "healing process" for the community.

-"While the victims of last week's terror attack will never be forgotten, and while the trauma experienced by this community will weigh heavily for a long time to come, it is essential for the well-being of everyone associated with Borough Market that we return to at least a semblance of normality as soon as we can," Donald Hyslop, chair of the Trustees of Borough Market, said in a statement.
+"While the victims of last week's terror attack will never be forgotten, and while the trauma experienced by this community will weigh heavily for a long time to come, it is essential for the well-being of everyone associated with Borough Market that we return to at least a semblance of normality as soon as we can," Hyslop said in a statement.

 "The stalls will open, customers will start to arrive, and the healing process will begin," Hyslop said.
 "That healing process will require a vast well of empathy and support -- something that we know exists here in abundance."